Irish Life Multi-Asset Portfolios (or Irish Life MAPS) is hard to avoid. It’s the biggest multi-asset range of funds in Ireland.

 Here at Moneycube, you can get started with a lump sum of €2,500, or a monthly investment of €250.

 We’ve set out a comparison in the table below.
 It suggests that you’d make around 11% more profit by using Moneycube instead of Irish Life.
+That’s the difference from fees alone – even before the benefit of any superior fund performance.

 But the heavy charges and lack of flexibility to exit early without penalty, or invest smaller amounts, might mean there are better options out there for you.